Zaptopod4001/FloodFill/README.md

 # Classes

 ## MapMaker.cs
 A demo class that shows how FloodFill.cs class can be used.
-In this case, the algorithm execution is slowed down, and texture pixels are colored to show how algorithm works.
+In this case, the algorithm execution is slowed down, and texture pixels are colored to show how the algorithm works.

-## FloodFill
+## FloodFill.cs
 The flood fill algorithm, in this case it only operates with integer data, but it could be changed to a more generic form.

 ## Copyright